fusion809/fusion809.github.io-old2/_posts/2016/07/ARPK/2016-07-08-howto-create-archrepo-ghub.md

 [^8]: **Excluding** `$pkgname` &mdash; this is automatically added to this array when `makepkg` is run.
 [^9]: If there are some open-source text editors I am missing that you know for a fact can run on Arch Linux (that is, you have installed them yourself and they run fine) and have automatic syntax-highlighting for PKGBUILDs.
 [^10]: Hyperlinks are to the editor's Arch Linux package description page, if there are more than one due to architecture differences I will link to the 64-bit version of the package.
-[^11]: An <sup>AUR</sup> superscript indicates that this package is provided by the AUR and other unofficial sources
+[^11]: An <sup>AUR</sup> superscript indicates that this package is only provided by the AUR and other unofficial sources.
 [^12]: A <sup>W</sup> superscript indicates that I would not recommend installing the version of this package linked, as I have a better build.
-See below for details.
+See the editor's respective section for details.
 [^13]: That is, one you can communicate with easily, without fear that the server will be down for server hours at a time and not available for you to communicate with.
 [^14]: It cannot be licensed under a proprietary license, even if it is a freeware license!
-[^15]: Keeping in mind that these people are all volunteers &mdash; they are not being paid a dime for this!
+[^15]: Keeping in mind that these people are all volunteers &mdash; they are not being paid a cent for this!
 [^16]: Which, for your information, can be different from your GitHub repository's name.
+[^17]: Refer to [lxc/lxd#2174](https://github.com/lxc/lxd/issues/2174) for details, if you are interested in helping (which I would appreciate, of course).